perrochon/gb/ROADMAP.md

 # Roadmap

+## Guiding Principles
+Right now, the focus is on enabling game play, i.e. add features that allow more game play.
+Features that don't enhance game play, or prevent game play are second priority.
+Here are a few examples
+* Fog of war: Players will not be able to see other fractions unless they are in range.
+For now everything is visible.
+* Limits on money: Players will be resource constraint.
+For now, enjoy unlimited resources.

 ## Short Term
 * Better looking spinner - may need to copy more XML
 * Load Universe (requires saving a few more things)